coatyio/coaty-swift/CONTRIBUTING.md

 1. Update the pod version in the `CoatySwift.podspec` file located in the repository root.
 Follow [semantic versioning](https://semver.org/).
-2. Run `pod update` on the Example application in the `Example` folder and build it with Xcode.
+2. Run `pod update` on the root folder of CoatySwift and build the CoatySwiftExample target with Xcode.
 3. Generate Coaty framework documentation.
 First, update the `module_version` in the `.jazzy.yaml` file to match the version number from step 1.